Stuwert/blog/src/posts/staff-engineers-path.md

 ---
-title: A Review of The Staff Engineer's Path
+title: A (Deeply Incomplete) Review of The Staff Engineer's Path
 date: 2023-02-28
 tags: [staff-plus-engineering, hypotheses, leadership, book-review]
 description: My thoughts on The Staff Engineer's Path by Tanya Reilly.